adwitiyashukla/stockrank/README.md

 I built 36 factors out of price and volume: momentum over several windows, volatility, trend and moving-average distances, RSI, MACD, liquidity, Amihud illiquidity, rolling CAPM beta and residual volatility.

-Every factor gets winsorised at 1% and z-scored **within each date**.
+Every factor gets winsorised at 1% and z-scored within each date.
 This matters more than it sounds.
 A 3% move in a quiet utility and a 3% move in a volatile semiconductor are not the same event, and normalising across the cross-section each day is what makes them comparable.

 The label is the 21-day forward return, cross-sectionally demeaned, and entered one day after the signal.
 That one-day lag is deliberate.
 If I form a signal from Monday's close I cannot also trade at Monday's close, so the book goes on at Tuesday's close and the return is measured from there.